Matt Lawton: Seattle Mariners (2006)

 At the start of the 2005–06 free agent cycle, Lawton had eight teams that he would sign with.
 Two teams were immediately not interested.
 The Seattle Mariners, one of the teams Lawton wanted to join, were wary of taking Lawton because of his drug suspension, but eventually signed him.
 The deal was made official on December 23, 2005.
 His contract was a one-year major league contract worth $400,000, with more than $1 million in possible incentives.
 It also had a no-trade clause.
 During spring training in 2006, the Mariners allowed Lawton and teammate Eddie Guardado leave camp to attend the funeral services for former teammate Kirby Puckett.
 Lawton returned from his suspension on April 12.
 After activating him on the roster, the Mariners designated catcher Guillermo Quiróz for assignment.
 Lawton gave Mariners officials the permission required to release him, saying that "I went to them in a friendly manner and just said 'Hey, I'll be the guy you can send out' if they felt the need".
 Lawton was designated for assignment on May 20.
 Mariners general manager Bill Bavasi added Mike Morse to the major league roster in Lawton's place.
 With the Mariners that season, Lawton batted .259 with five runs scored, seven hits, and one RBI in 11 games played.

 Personal life

 Lawton is married.
 His daughter, Chassity, was born July 3, 1993 and died on July 15, 2025.
 His son was born in 2000.
 Lawton's brother, Marcus Lawton, also played in MLB.
 During his brother's playing career in the New York Mets organization, Lawton was the team's batboy.
-They also has a younger brother.
+They also have a younger brother.
 Their second cousin Fred Lewis also played in MLB.